Just-Vit/20-Intelligent-Chatbot-in-Python-Using-the-spaCy-NLP-Library-Environment/README.md

     source my_env_weather/bin/activate

+Step 8 — Test Virtual Environment

-#Your command prompt will now be prefixed with the name of your environment:
+Your command prompt will now be prefixed with the name of your environment:

     (my_env_weather) user@ubuntu:~/environments$ python